1995–96 San Antonio Spurs season

 The 1995–96 San Antonio Spurs season was the 20th season for the San Antonio Spurs in the National Basketball Association, and their 29th season as a franchise.
-The Spurs hosted the NBA All-Star Game at the Alamodome in San Antonio, Texas this season.
+The city of San Antonio, Texas hosted the NBA All-Star weekend at the Alamodome this season.

+Season summary

+Off-season

 During the off-season, the team acquired Will Perdue from the Chicago Bulls, and signed free agents Carl Herrera, who previously won two NBA championships with the Houston Rockets, former Spurs center Greg Anderson, and three-point specialist Brad Lohaus.